The Enemy (Star Trek: The Next Generation): Plot

-On the surface, La Forge discovers the probe's signal, but while following its guidance, is captured by Bochra, another Romulan survivor of the crash.
+On the surface, La Forge discovers the probe's signal, but while following its guidance he is captured by Bochra, another Romulan survivor of the crash.
 Though Bochra holds La Forge hostage, he reveals that he is losing feeling in his legs from the crash, while Geordi notes he is starting to have problems seeing through his VISOR, leading him to conclude that the storms are causing neurological damage, upping the ante that they must get off the planet to survive.
 La Forge manages to convince him to take his chances with the Federation, but as they head out to the probe, Geordi succumbs to the neurological damage and is unable to see through his VISOR.
-Bochra suggests connecting the VISOR to the tri-corder using the combined technology to be able to direct them to the probe, and the two work together to overcome their physical disabilities to make it there.
+Bochra suggests connecting the VISOR to the tri-corder using the combined technology to navigate to the probe, and the two work together to overcome their physical disabilities to make it there.

 On the ship, Worf is found as the only suitable donor for the dying Romulan, but he refuses due to his grudge with the Romulan race for killing his parents.
 Picard urges Worf to put his duty to Starfleet over his honor as a Klingon, but it is all for naught when the Romulan, refusing treatment, succumbs to his wounds and dies.
 Tomalak, irate that the Enterprise wasn't at the designated waiting point at the agreed upon time, violates the treaty and appears in front of the Enterprise at the planet.
 Picard is forced to report that the Romulan crewman died, which infuriates Tomalak and he prepares his weapons to fire at the Enterprise.
 As the Enterprise raises its shields, they discover La Forge has reached the probe with another lifeform.
 Picard warns Tomalak they are lowering their shields to beam up the survivors directly to the bridge.
 When they arrive, Bochra reports to Tomalak that La Forge had helped save his life.
 Tomalak accepts this and stands down his weapons.
 Bochra cautiously thanks La Forge for his help and is returned to the Romulans, and the Enterprise escorts Tomalak's ship back to the Neutral Zone without further incident.

 Releases

 On April 23, 1995, "The Price" and "The Enemy" were released on LaserDisc in the United States.
 This was released in Japan on LaserDisc on July 5, 1996, in the half season set Log.
 5: Third Season Part.1 by CIC Video.
 This included episodes up to "A Matter of Perspective" on 12-inch double sided optical discs.
 The video was in NTSC format with both English and Japanese audio tracks.
 The episode was released with Star Trek: The Next Generation season three DVD box set, released in the United States on July 2, 2002.
 This had 26 episodes of Season 3 on seven discs, with a Dolby Digital 5.1 audio track.
 It was released in high-definition Blu-ray in the United States on April 30, 2013.